Equimultiplicity in Hilbert-Kunz theory: Applications

-In particular, the set $\{\mf q\mid \ehk(\mf q) \leq 3\}$ is not open. \end{corollary} \begin{proof} If it was an intersection of a closed set $V$ and open set $U$, then the intersection $V(P) \cap U$ should be non-empty and open in $V(P)$.
+\begin{corollary} The stratum $\{\mf p \mid \ehk (\mf p) = 3\}$ is not locally closed.
+In particular, the set $\{\mf q\mid \ehk(\mf q) \leq 3\}$ is not open. \end{corollary} \begin{proof} If it was an intersection of a closed set $V$ and an open set $U$, then the intersection $V(P) \cap U$ should be non-empty and open in $V(P)$.
 In particular, it would contain infinitely many maximal ideals $\mf m$ containing $P$. \end{proof}

 \begin{corollary} The set $\{\ehk(\mf m) \mid P \subset \mf m\}$ is infinite. \end{corollary} \begin{proof} In the notation of the proof of Proposition~\ref{HK counterexample}, we have that $\ehk(\mf mR/(t- \alpha)) \geq \ehk (\mf m) > \ehk(P)$.
 Now the claim follows from Theorem~\ref{BM ehk}, since $\ehk (\mf m)$ tends to $3$ when $[\mathbb Z/2\mathbb Z(\lambda): \mathbb Z/2\mathbb Z]$ grows. \end{proof}